TV Meio Norte Piauí: Rede Bandeirantes (2000-2010)

-Independent programming (2011-presente)
+Independent programming (2011-present)

 Helder Felipe, TV Meio Norte reported in Campo Maior.

 On January 1, 2011, TV Meio Norte left Rede Bandeirantes after almost 11 years of affiliation and became an independent station, launching a new look and the slogan "A TV da nossa gente".
 Band lost its signal in the state until April 18, 2014, when it set up Band Piauí, an owned-and-operated station in the city of Teresina.
 As part of its launch schedule, the station covered live from Brasília the inauguration of the elected president Dilma Rousseff, in addition to interviewing politicians from Piauí and the then president of Venezuela, Hugo Chávez during the ceremony.

 With its new line-up, TV Meio Norte became the flagship of Rede Meio Norte, a regional television network with plans to expand to all of the North and Northeast regions of Brazil.
 The first affiliate of the new network was TV Codó, whose broadcasts started on February 18.
 In Teresina, there was also the possibility of airing content in high definition and also 3D.